isomerpages/sportsg-corp/_sports-education/Sports Education Programme.md

 the programme submission and will be further evaluated by the panel.</p>
 <p><strong>2.&nbsp;SWIMMING PROGRAMMES UNDER SEP</strong>
 </p>
-<p>All Sports Providers offering swimming programmes will require their instructors/coaches
+<p>All Service Providers offering swimming programmes will require their
-to be&nbsp;<strong>SwimSafer</strong>&nbsp;<strong>Certified</strong>&nbsp;in
+instructors/coaches to be <strong>SwimSafer Certified</strong> in addition
-addition to meeting the requirements of having the&nbsp;minimum NCAP Theory Level 1 (or its equivalent), NCAP Technical Level 1 (or its equivalent) and a valid recognised first aid certification.</p>
+to meeting the requirements of having the minimum NCAP Theory Level 1 (or its equivalent), NCAP Technical Level 1 (or its equivalent) and a valid recognised first aid certification.</p>
 <p><strong>Instructor to Student Ratio at 1:10</strong>
 </p>
 <p>Instructor to student ratio for all swimming programmes must be kept at